YordanovND/PR-Guardian/README.md

 └── rules
 ```

-### Notes
+---

+## Deployment

-The current implementation is focused on GitHub pull requests
+The service is deployed on AWS EC2 using:

+- Amazon Linux instance (t3.micro)
+- Spring Boot executable JAR
+- Open ports (8080) via security groups
+- Note: The service is hosted on AWS and may be restarted periodically.

+---

+## Notes

-Review results are based on changed code, not full repository analysis
+- Analysis is based on pull request diffs, not full repository scanning
+- Only public GitHub repositories are supported currently
-New languages and rules can be added incrementally
+- New languages can be added via rules

+---

+## Author

+Nikolay Yordanov